Inferring kilonova population properties with a hierarchical Bayesian framework I : Non-detection methodology and single-event analyses: Kilonova Inference using GW190425

 In general, these comparisons illustrate consistency between the constraints inferred by the two methods on the brighter edge of the initial magnitude distribution, as evidenced by the 2-D posterior in Fig.~\ref{fig3}.
 We observe a large overlap in the 1-D marginalized posteriors for evolution rate for both formalisms.
 In both our hierarchical Bayesian formalism and the frequentist simulation-based approach, we observe that as the model evolution rate changes from $-1.0$\,mag day$^{-1}$ to $\sim 1.0$\,mag day$^{-1}$, constraints on KN models get progressively weaker.
 A rising KN is disfavored for values of $M_{0}$ on the brighter end of the initial magnitude range, as the transient would be brighter than these survey magnitudes.
 However, for evolution rates $>$1\,mag day$^{-1}$, the effects of normalization in \nimbus\ (see Sec. \ref{normalization-choice}) take into account that the survey limiting magnitudes lend more support to faster-decaying models, while the nightly limits themselves place nearly no constraints in this region of parameter space, leading to conservative estimates in the posterior curve relative to {\tt simsurvey}.
 The 1-D magnitude posteriors reveal that \nimbus\ has broader support for KN models of varying absolute magnitudes (plateauing around M$\gtrsim-$15) and more conservative constraints compared to {\tt simsurvey} for the brightest initial magnitudes.

 Fundamentally, these two approaches are different but complementary.
 The {\tt simsurvey} analysis yields the probability of not detecting a KN with ($M_{0}$, $\alpha$) given the observations. \nimbus\ gives the posterior probability for a KN with ($M_{0}$, $\alpha$) that \textit{survives} the upper limits.
 Thus comparisons between these two approaches discussed here are analogous, but not exact.
+Note that while the results from {\tt simsurvey} here might seem similar to those obtained in Fig. \ref{fig1} using the {\tt mlim-distance} method of normalization, we emphasize that our preferred results using the {\tt mlim-survey} method are more realistic in that they use the actual observed range of ZTF limiting magnitudes from the follow-up of GW190425.
+As stated before, the {\tt mlim-distance} method uses the entire range of viable distances from the 3D GW skymap.
+One reason the {\tt simsurvey} results could be similar to this method is that the {\tt simsurvey} method also performs simulations in the entire region of the skymap based on the GW distance posterior.
 In order to better understand our results from the two formalisms, we also compared model probabilities using data from a single field of observation.
 Our results in this case show greater agreement indicating that the differences in the main results arise from the fundamentally different treatment of combining multiple fields with varying upper limits, luminosity distance distributions and different methods of model normalization.